Heart and Blood Conditions

 What is total anomalous pulmonary venous return?

-Total anomalous pulmonary venous return (TAPVR) is a birth defect in which the lung veins do not attach to the left atrium, one of the atria.
-Instead they attach to the right atrium or to the blood vessels leading into the right atrium.
+Total anomalous pulmonary venous return (TAPVR) is a birth defect in which the lung veins do not attach to the left atrium.
+Instead, they attach to the right atrium or to the blood vessels leading into the right atrium.

-Normally four veins come from the lungs (two from the left lung and two from the right lung).
+Normally, 4 veins come from the lungs (2 from the left lung and 2 from the right lung).
 They carry oxygen-rich (red) blood into the right atrium.
 Then the blood flows into the left ventricle, which pumps it out to the body.

 After delivering oxygen around the body, the blood returns to the heart and goes into the right atrium.
 Then it flows into the right ventricle, which pumps it to the lungs to pick up oxygen.